Tohoku Storm Chaser5 out of 5 based on 34 reviews

 Day 6-7: Ski Hakkoda in Aomori

 Hakkoda is one of best undiscovered gems left to be found in the Japow universe.
-In the same fashion as Asahidake in Hokkaido, Hakkoda is a single ropeway (tram) that opens up incredible backcountry terrain.
-Depending on where you want to go, one run can take 30 minutes or 1.5 hours.
-At Hakkoda, it's all about the quality.
+In the same fashion as Asahidake in Hokkaido, Hakkoda is a single ropeway (tram) that opens up incredible backcountry terrain and you may only ride it twice.
+At Hakkoda, it's all about the quality of the turns.
 However, because of its location it often shuts down due to bad weather.
 In this case there are some exciting backup options in the area that will still leave you satiated.

 If you have your own touring equipment, you will definitely want to bring it.
 If you don't have your own gear, you can rent it from the guides.